TODAY IN HISTORY: Vancouver burns down (June 13, 1886)

 On June 13, 1886, the newly incorporated city of Vancouver, British Columbia nearly burned to the ground.
 Officials attempted to clear brush with a controlled fire between Main and Cambie streets.
 However, during the controlled burn a strong wind arose off the Pacific Ocean and it fanned the flames out of control.
 That almost almost burned the entire city to the ground.

 After this debacle only a few buildings remained standing but dozens of lives were lost.
-Within days, Vancouver started rebuilding efforts including the construction of a water tower and the formation of a fire brigade.
+Within days, the city started rebuilding efforts including the construction of a water tower and the formation of a fire brigade.
+Despite the setback, the building boom had such momentum that Vancouver was rebuilt without pause, except to pay respects and to bury the dead.